trustgraph-ai/trustgraph/docs/tech-specs/entity-centric-graph.md

 Triggered by API call, runs in the background (eventually consistent).

-1. Read `collection_manifest` for the target collection
+1. Read `quads_by_collection` for the target collection to get all quads
+2. Extract unique entities from the quads (s, p, o, d values)
-2. For each quad, delete the corresponding 4 rows from `entity_quads`
+3. For each unique entity, delete the partition from `quads_by_entity`
-3. Delete the rows from `collection_manifest`
+4. Delete the rows from `quads_by_collection`

-The manifest provides the index needed to locate all rows without a full table scan.
+The `quads_by_collection` table provides the index needed to locate all entity partitions without a full table scan.
+Partition-level deletes are efficient since `(collection, entity)` is the partition key.

 ## Migration Path from Multi-Table Model

 The entity-centric model can coexist with the existing multi-table model during migration:

-1. Deploy `entity_quads` and `collection_manifest` tables alongside existing tables
+1. Deploy `quads_by_entity` and `quads_by_collection` tables alongside existing tables
 2. Dual-write new quads to both old and new tables
 3. Backfill existing data into the new tables
 4. Migrate read paths one query pattern at a time